waynegramlich/bom_manager/README.md

   each column specifies some parameter about the part.

-* Search: A search has a name that is unique across the entire collection and winnows rows of a specific down to ones that meet project requirements.
-Each project part name in a project must match at least one search name in one of the collections.
+* Search: A search has a name that is unique across the entire collection and winnows rows of a specific table down to ones that meet project requirements.
+  While search names must unique across an entire collection, the names m Each project part name in a project must match at least one search name in one of the collections.

 With these new concepts the over all BOM manager algorithm is: